FAQs on Funds Transfers

 transferring money from an overseas bank or another bank in the UK

-to an account with Citibank UK, what information should I give my
+to an account with Citi UK, what information should I give my

 SWIFT code is an 8 or 11-character bank code, which allows effective identification of the Bank to which the funds are being sent (beneficiary bank).

-For example, the SWIFT code of Citibank in Greece is CITIGRAA where
+For example, the SWIFT code of Citi in Greece is CITIGRAA where

 CITI – is the name of the bank, GR – Country code for